lborg019/alain.xyz/portfolio/blog/the-making-of-alain-xyz/index.md

 3. Dynamically load modules as needed.

-Modules being JavaScript modules, so full programatic control of any view components you load!
+Modules being JavaScript modules, so full programmatic control of any view components you load!
 Since they're modules, they could be anything from books to entire applications.
 (So we can have apps inside of apps, **appception** anyone?)

 ![Inception Gif](assets/appception.gif)

 Here's some of the dependencies I'm building on top of: